My Sweet Lord: Billy Preston's version

 With the Beatles still together officially in December 1969, Harrison had no plans to make a solo album of his own and reportedly intended to offer "My Sweet Lord" to Edwin Hawkins.
 Instead, following the Delaney & Bonnie tour, he decided to record it with Billy Preston, for whom Harrison was co-producing a second Apple album, Encouraging Words.
 Recording took place at Olympic Studios in London, in January 1970, with Preston as principal musician, supported by the guitarist, bass player and drummer from the Temptations' backing band.
 The Edwin Hawkins Singers happened to be on tour in the UK as well, so Harrison invited them to participate.

 Preston's version of "My Sweet Lord" differs from Harrison's later reading in that the "hallelujah" refrain appears from the start of the song and, rather than the full mantra section, the words "Hare Krishna" are sung only twice throughout the whole track.
 With the Vedic prayer also absent, Leng views this original recording as a possible "definitive 'roots' take'" of the song, citing its "pure gospel groove" and Hawkins' participation.
 In his review of Encouraging Words, Bruce Eder of AllMusic describes "My Sweet Lord" and "All Things Must Pass" (another Harrison composition originally given to Preston to record) as "stunning gospel numbers ... that make the Harrison versions seem pallid".

-Preston's "My Sweet Lord" was a minor hit in Europe when issued as a single there in September 1970, but otherwise, Encouraging Words made little impression commercially.
-The album and single releases were delayed for at least two months in the United States.
-There, "My Sweet Lord" climbed to number 90 on the Billboard Hot 100 by the end of February 1971, helped by the enormous success of Harrison's version.
+It was stated in February 1970 that "My Sweet Lord" would be Preston's next single, and was later confirmed that it would be released in the UK on 4 September.
+However, the single was withdrawn prior to release.
+Following the release of Encouraging Words in the US in November, "My Sweet Lord" was released as a single there in December.
+It climbed to number 90 on the Billboard Hot 100 by the end of February 1971, helped by the enormous success of Harrison's version.
 Preston's single also peaked at number 23 on Billboard's Best Selling Soul Singles chart.
 In March 1971, he recorded a live version with King Curtis that was released in 2006 on the expanded edition of Curtis's album Live at Fillmore West.